vuejs/docs/src/guide/component-registration.md

 For each property in the `components` object, the key will be the name of the custom element, while the value will contain the options object for the component.

-Note that **locally registered components are _not_ also available in subcomponents**.
+Note that <b>locally registered components are _not_ also available in subcomponents</b>.
 For example, if you wanted `ComponentA` to be available in `ComponentB`, you'd have to use:

 ```js
 const ComponentA = {